hllorens/hllorens/README.md

 - 👀 I’m interested in AI, Python, Jenkins, Vim, and JavaScript
-- 📫 Reach me at LinkedIn
+- 📫 Reach me on LinkedIn

 <!---
 hllorens/hllorens is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.